SettleMint

 Business impact

-• Economics: Distribution is pull-based.
-The contract calculates claimable yield, but it does not push payments to every holder automatically.
+Distribution is pull-based.
+The yield contract calculates claimable amounts but does not push payments to holders automatically.

 Risks and abuse cases

-• Large holding concentration: A single holder with a large share of supply can claim a large fraction of the funded treasury on first claim.
+A single holder with a large share of supply can claim a large fraction of the funded treasury on first claim.
+Pull-based amounts that are never claimed remain in the treasury; operators should define an expiry or cleanup policy for long-running programmes.
+The rate can be configured prior to funding; off-chain monitoring should verify the balance at period start.

 Controls and guardrails